DC23/workflows/_episodes/03-wildcards.md

 For many rules, we will need to make finer distinctions between inputs.
 It is not always appropriate to pass all inputs as a lump to your action.
-For example, our rules for `.dat` use their first (and only) dependency specifically as the input file to `wordcount.py`.
+For example, our count_words rules use their first (and only) dependency specifically as the input file to `wordcount.py`.
 If we add additional dependencies (as we will soon do) then we don't want these being passed as input files to `wordcount.py`: it expects just one input file.